 - Co-author, “INSIGHT: So You’ve Got A Shareholder-Nominated Director … Now What?
 Practical Considerations for General Counsel,” Bloomberg BNA’s Corporate on Bloomberg Law (August 31, 2018)

 - Co-author, “Short Activism: The Rise in Anonymous Online Short Attacks,” Harvard Law School Forum on Corporate Governance and Financial Regulation (November 27, 2017)

-- Co-Speaker, “Shareholder Activism: Proxy Contest Case Study,” Harvard Law School Seminar (September 2016)
+- Co-speaker, “Shareholder Activism: Proxy Contest Case Study,” Harvard Law School Seminar (2015 - 2018)